What Is The Rule For A 90 Degree Clockwise Rotation? Simply Explained

 (x, y) → (y, -x)

 Why the negative?
-In real terms, think about the axes.
-Practically speaking, a clockwise rotation turns the positive x-axis (pointing right) to point down, aligning with the negative y direction.
-That's why the positive y-axis (pointing up) turns to point right, aligning with the positive x direction.
+Also, think about the axes.
+A clockwise rotation turns the positive x-axis (pointing right) to point down, aligning with the negative y direction.
+The positive y-axis (pointing up) turns to point right, aligning with the positive x direction.
 The negation handles that directional flip for the axis that gets inverted.

 ### Seeing It With Matrices (For the Curious)